GeekyShiva/Self-Driving-Car/SRS.md

 ## 5.1 Performance Requirements

-* Robustness : Vehicle should be robust to deal and act accordingly with respect to all road and tire conditions without decreasing too much performance .
+* Robustness : Vehicle should be robust enough to deal with and act according to changes in road and tire conditions without loosing too much performance.

-* Quickness : Vehicle should be fast enough to interact with cloud and exchange data on the go and respond to any of the user action in any way without any shattering or buffering.
+* Quickness : Vehicle should be fast enough to interact with cloud and exchange data on the go and respond to any of the user's queries without any shattering or buffering.

 * Failure Handling : In case of failures it should be able to fail or recover quickly.